dronedeploy/app-examples/IFTTT/README.md

 1. Grab the app's ID

-1. Copy the app ID into the `appId` field in your serverless.yml file
+1. Copy the app ID into the `app` field in your serverless.yml file

 1. Deploy your app